Working Capital and its Implication in Purchase Price

 If this is all new to you, don’t sweat it.
 Most business owners have never had to contemplate the impact of working capital on selling their company, and it’s a fairly complex variable.
 Going into negotiations, you want to be in the strongest position possible with your working capital.

-The best strategy for increasing your working capital position is partnering with experts that have helped others structure their businesses to sell.
+The best strategy for increasing your working capital position is partnering with experts who have helped others structure their businesses to sell.
 They have innovative solutions that will help you increase the value of the final sale and ensure your walk away happy.